ppopoff/scala-course/textbook/en/ch0_beginning_scala/3_scala_type_system_and_variance.md

 An [article][variance], that will give you a good explanation of variance in `Scala`.

+## Rules of variance

+  - If you have a mutable container -- make it invariant.
+  - If you have an immutable container -- make it covariant.
+  - If you have a transformation (like function):
+    - Input: covariant
+    - Output: contrvariant

 ## Value types
 also exists in `Scala` you can find more information [here][value-types].